Jake Fraley Player Props: Reds vs. Rays

 Jake Fraley At The Plate

-- Fraley is batting .262 with two doubles, a home run and nine walks.
+- Fraley has two doubles, a home run and 10 walks while hitting .244.

+- Fraley has picked up a hit in eight of 15 games this year, with multiple hits three times.

-- Fraley has driven in a run in six games this year (42.9%), including two games with multiple runs batted in.
+- Fraley has driven in a run in six games this season (40.0%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.